Tax treatment of I Bonds is dead simple if you don’t do anything extra. You make it more complicated when you go against the default.

 You see the current values of your I Bonds when you log in to your TreasuryDirect account.
 TreasuryDirect doesn’t produce any monthly or annual statements showing you the historical values and how much interest you earned during any month or year.
-When you’re doing taxes in March, it’s a small challenge just to figure out what the values were as of the beginning of this year or the end of last year.
+When you’re doing taxes in March, it’s a small challenge just to figure out what the values were as of the end of last year.

 The IRS publication only says to report “the increase in redemption value” but it doesn’t say between which dates.
 Is it from January 1 to December 31?
 Or is it from December 31 of the prior year to December 31?
 Or is it from January 1 to January 1 of the following year?